Dharius213/public-suffix/Guidelines.md

 ### LoE, impacts the pace of processing, validation or merge of a contribution

-This project has a number of contributors, most all of whom are volunteers.
+This project has a number of contributors, most all of whom are volunteering their spare time to process requests and maintain this resource.
 To best process things in the most efficient manner, the following are some factors and dimensions that can impact the order and pace of processing by the volunteers.

+**Important:  There are NO SERVICE LEVEL AGREEMENTS ON TIME nor any expectation of processing speed or urgency.
+Being thorough, clear, and accurate with your request is the best path.
+And patient.  **

 #### What type of change is being requested?
-- Additions typically require lower LoE than Modifications/Deletions
+- Additions (if complete and thorough) typically require lower LoE than Modifications/Deletions
 - Modifications/Deletions are higher LoE

 All additions scenarios are not equal, and there are factors that can cause things to take longer or not happen (see "Information furnished in the PR template")